Ulugh Beg Observatory

-The Ulugh Beg Observatory is an observatory in Samarkand, Uzbekistan, built in the 1420s by the Timurid astronomer Ulugh Beg.
-Islamic astronomers who worked at the observatory include Al-Kashi, Ali Qushji, and Ulugh Beg himself.
+The Ulugh Beg Observatory is an observatory in modern day Samarkand, Uzbekistan, which was built in the 1420s by the Timurid astronomer Ulugh Beg.
+This school of astronomy was constructed under the Timurid Empire, and was the last of its kind from the Islamic Medieval period.
+Islamic astronomers who worked at the observatory include Jamshid al-Kashi, Ali Qushji, and Ulugh Beg himself.
 The observatory was destroyed in 1449 and rediscovered in 1908.

 History

 Rise and decline

-Ulugh Beg, the son of Shah Rukh and grandson of sultan Timur, became the ruler of Samarkand in the 15th century AD.
+Ulugh Beg, the son of Shah Rukh and grandson of Amir Timur, became the ruler of Samarkand in the 15th century AD.
 Ulugh Beg was very skilled in mathematics and astronomy.
 He taught many important astronomers, including Ali Qushji.

-Many historians have tried to accurately identify dates of the events that have occurred during the Samarkand or Ulugh Beg Observatory.
-The differences in interpreting dates and citations of historical sources have cause inaccuracies and neglection of some events during this time.
+Many historians have tried to accurately identify the dates of the events that occurred during the Samarkand or Ulugh Beg Observatory.
+The differences in interpreting dates and citations of historical sources have caused inaccuracies and neglect of some events during this time.

-In Jamshid al-Kashi’s letters to Ulugh Beg’s father, you can see Ulugh Beg’s visit to the Maragha Observatory had an effect on Ulugh Beg.
-This could have affected Ulugh Beg’s reason for his transformation of the city of Samarkand and his mathematical orientation.
-Other matters such as, political, economic, military, social, and even commercial reasons could have played a role in the building of Ulugh Beg’s observatory.
-Another reason of starting his own observatory could have been because of Ulugh Beg’s differences in observations of those with al-Sūfī.
+In Jamshid al-Kashi's letters to Ulugh Beg's father, you can see Ulugh Beg's visit to the Maragha Observatory had an effect on Ulugh Beg.
+This could have affected Ulugh Beg's reason for his transformation of the city of Samarkand and his mathematical orientation.
+Other matters such as, political, economic, military, social, and even commercial reasons could have played a role in the building of Ulugh Beg's observatory.
+Another reason of starting his own observatory could have been because of Ulugh Beg's differences in observations of those with al-Sūfī.

-The Ulugh Beg Observatory was built somewhere around 1422.
-Different sources mention different dates; however, many sources mention around 830 to be the date of the observatory’s foundation and 1422–1428 to be the period during which the construction of the observatory was completed.
-Many Old Persian texts include the Samarkand Observatory and the great Ulugh Beg.
+The foundation for Ulugh Beg Observatory was laid in the earlier half of the 1420s (823 AH).
+Although the year of its completion is still debated, the observatory was completed around 1428 AD (831 AH).
+Many Old Persian texts reference the Samarkand Observatory and Ulugh Beg.